The UNC Policy Manual

 3. Adhering to provisions in the Veterans Benefits and Transition Act of 2018 when VA payments are delayed.
 Penalties prohibited by the act include, but are not limited to, denial of access to classes, libraries, or other institutional facilities, or the requirement that the student borrow additional funds, because of their inability to meet their financial obligations to the institution.

-B. Constituent institutions shall develop a policy providing military-affiliated students using DoD Tuition Assistance, DHS Tuition Assistance, or VA education and training benefits with “bridge loans,” payment plans, tuition deferments, vouchers, or some combination of these items to cover tuition, fees, housing, books, and other expenses related directly to university life, as defined by campus policy, until payment is received from the VA, the DHS, or the DoD.
-To avoid imposing any financial penalty on students awaiting VA, DHS, or DoD payments, institutions must not charge interest on any “bridge loans” they provide.
-The provision of all “bridge loans” must comply with applicable law, including but not limited to, the Veterans Benefits and Transition Act of 2018.
+4. Making reasonably available “bridge loans,” payment plans, tuition deferments, vouchers, or some combination of these items to cover tuition, fees, housing, books, and other expenses related directly to university life, as defined by campus policy, until payment is received from the DoD, DHS, or VA, subject to availability and other reasonable restrictions that may be in place at the campus.
+Additionally, if applicable, institutions should not charge interest on any “bridge loans.”

-C. Scholarships and Grants.
-Development and Advancement offices at constituent institutions are also encouraged to create, fund, and maintain scholarships and grants for military-affiliated students.
+D. Scholarships and Grants.
+Development and advancement offices at constituent institutions are also encouraged to create, fund, and maintain scholarships and grants for Military-affiliated Students.

-X. Campus Employment.
-Constituent institutions are encouraged to apply for designation as an official VA Work Study Site and recruit eligible military-affiliated students, when appropriate, for VA work-study positions.
+E. Campus Employment.
+Constituent institutions are encouraged to apply for designation as an official VA Work Study Site and recruit eligible Military-affiliated Students, when appropriate, for VA work-study positions.

-XI.
-Organizations and Communication.
-Constituent institutions are encouraged to support student veteran organizations and/or other military-affiliated student organizations.
-The student organization advisor is encouraged to communicate updates on veterans and military affairs on campus, as well as on topics and announcements related to any military-affiliated student groups.
+V. Student Support Services for Military-affiliated Students.
+Constituent institutions are encouraged to support student veteran organizations and/or other Military-affiliated Student organizations.
+The student organization advisor is encouraged to communicate updates on veterans and military affairs on campus, as well as on topics and announcements related to any Military-affiliated Student groups.

 A. Orientation/Transition Seminar.
-Constituent institutions shall provide break-out sessions focused on military-affiliated students as part of their regular orientation programs.
+Constituent institutions should provide break-out sessions focused on Military-affiliated Students as part of their regular orientation programs.
 When possible, institutions should make these resources available online.
-Constituent institutions offering a credit-bearing introduction to the university course should consider providing a section, or sections, exclusively for military students.
+Constituent institutions offering a credit-bearing introduction to the university course should consider providing a section, or sections, exclusively for Military-affiliated Students.

-1. Military-Affiliated students using VA education benefits, students using DoD or DHS Tuition Assistance (TA), students on national service academy graduate degree sponsorship, and students who have been released from active duty for a specific amount of time to attend college through a military degree completion program often face unique scheduling challenges.
-Constituent institutions shall recognize such challenges by providing these students with priority enrollment and registration.
-Institutions should offer early/priority registration and/or other scheduling assistance to ensure those with time constraints attributable to their benefits can utilize those benefits fully, or to the maximum extent possible.
+B. Priority Registration.
+Military-Affiliated students using VA education benefits, students using DoD or DHS Tuition Assistance, students on national service academy graduate degree sponsorship, and students who have been released from active duty for a specific amount of time to attend college through a military degree completion program often face unique scheduling challenges.
+Constituent institutions should provide these students with priority enrollment and registration and/or other scheduling assistance to ensure those with time constraints attributable to their benefits can utilize those benefits fully, or to the maximum extent possible.

 C. Academic Assistance.
-Constituent institutions shall evaluate, review, adapt, and monitor academic assistance, including mentoring and tutoring, for their military-affiliated students.
-Institutions should report challenges and successes to the institution’s Military Affairs Committee.
+Constituent institutions shall evaluate, review, adapt, and monitor academic assistance, including mentoring and tutoring, for their Military-affiliated Students.

 D. Service Cords.
-Constituent institutions are encouraged to provide military service cords for graduating military students.
-Institutions shall communicate to these students a process for acquiring these cords.
-Service cords shall be provided free of charge, when possible.
-Institutions shall consider officially recognizing these graduates in the printed program and/or during the ceremony.
+Constituent institutions are encouraged to provide military service cords for graduating Military Students.
+When offered, service cords should be provided free of charge, when possible.
+Constituent institutions should consider recognizing these graduates in graduation ceremonies or materials.

-A. Constituent institutions shall accommodate military-affiliated students who are “called to duty.”
-The call to duty may include, but is not limited to:
+A. Constituent institutions shall accommodate Military-affiliated Students who are “called to duty” or receive orders for military service.
+A call to duty or military service may include, but is not limited to:

 1. Service in the uniformed services as defined in 34 CFR §668.18;